 We are subject to litigation claims and governmental and regulatory proceedings arising in the ordinary course of business.
-It is management's opinion that all claims and litigation we are currently involved in are not material to our business.
+It is management's opinion that none of the claims and litigation we are currently involved in are material to our business.